corda/corda-settler/README.md

 ## Implementing your own settler

-1. Add a new module to this project with an outline similar to the `Ripple` module.
+1. Add a new module to this project with an outline similar to the `ripple` module.
-2. The settlement rail you intend to use probably already has a java client API, so all you need to do is create a wrapper around this for Corda.
+2. The settlement rail you intend to use probably already has a Java client API, so all you need to do is create a wrapper around this for Corda.
    Look at what I did with the `Ripple` library as an example.
 If you are sending library types over the wire, you'll need to create proxy